jenrichmond/psichiR/README.md

 This repo contains coding exercises from the [PsiChiR challenge](https://osf.io/pd64c/), kindly put together by Jordan Wagge.
 It is a great way to learn R via interactions with real data challenges.
 Each month, Jordan sets a data challenge with 4 levels; Level 1 usually involves some data cleaning/manipulation, Level 2 involves getting descriptive statistics, Level 3 involves some data visualisation, and Level 4 involves inferential statistics.

 Here is a list of skills learned in each challenge, in case you want to learn something in particular.
-The exercises are grouped according to the datafile that they use (i.e. 2020 March-May.Rmd).
+You can use this repo by cloning a copy and coding on your own machine, or by accessing the exercises using this [Posit Cloud workspace](https://posit.cloud/content/5737294)

 ----

+# 2020 March-Dec

 Data re undergraduate psychology students inability to recognise pioneers https://cdn.ymaws.com/www.psichi.org/resource/resmgr/journal_2019/24_2_crambletalvarez.pdf